-Travelling northwards from Goris to Tsaghkadzor we visit the breathtaking Khndzoresk Village.

-Continue to the complex of Tatev Monastery which is an architectural masterpiece dating from the 10th century and is often referred to as a 'monastery built on the edge of nothing'.
+Travelling northwards from Goris, visit the breathtaking Khndzoresk Village before driving to Halidzor and the complex of Tatev Monastery.
+An architectural masterpiece dating from the 10th century it is often referred to as a 'monastery built on the edge of nothing'.
+To have master class of Armenian sweet "Pakhlava" as distil vodka and cheese making is possible only during July-Aug.